Here you will find some of the most common questions we get asked here at Opie, ranging from oil advice to general order information.

 How often should I change my oil?

-The life of the oil is dependant on many factors.
+The life of the oil is dependent on many factors.

 Full synthetic oils last longer than semi-synthetics or mineral oils, so although they may cost more in the first place, a full synthetic can work out as a cheaper option in the log run.
 Many cars specify the use of full synthetic long-life oils and these may last over 20000 miles or up to 24 months.